CSGuides/grad-job-guide/_jobs/general.md

   this the default type of application.*

 - **Industrial Research Labs**: This category includes Microsoft Research, IBM Research (T.J.
-Watson), Intel Labs, GrammaTech, Bell Labs, Sun Labs, NEC, BBN Raytheon, Google, and so on.
+Watson), Google Research,  Meta Research, Intel Labs, GrammaTech, BBN Raytheon, and so on.
 We also include Federally Funded Research and Development Centers (FFRDCs) like Lincoln Labs and MITRE here.

 - **Industrial "Startups"**: This includes Ph.D.-seeking high-tech